mlrun/mlrun/docs/feature-store/feature-sets.md

    - The server is password protected (password="abcde")
    - The server location is localhost port 6379.
 - A default path can be configured in redis.url config (mlrun client has priority over mlrun server), and can be overwritten by `MLRUN_REDIS__URL` env var.
-- Two types of Redis servers are supported: "StandAlone" and "Cluster" (no need to specify the server type in the config).
+- Two types of Redis servers are supported: StandAlone and Cluster (no need to specify the server type in the config).
 - A feature set supports one online target only.
 Therefore RedisNoSqlTarget and NoSqlTarget cannot be used as two targets of the same feature set.

+To use the Redis online target store, you can either change the default to be parquet and Redis, or you can specify the Redis target explicitly each time with the path parameter, for example:</br>
+`RedisNoSqlTarget(path ="redis://1.2.3.4:6379")`